Conqueror933/quick-portfolio/arcade_page.md

 Teaching a friend of mine who's studying at university how to c++.
 ## Memestone (under construction)
 A cardgame idea that should it ever get finished will be made in my Engine instead.
+## Beenden
+End button.
+## DevMode
+Only exists in the debug-build, serves as a platform to test things.
 ## [Menu](/menu_page)
 Despite being in plain sight, a somewhat hidden part you often don't think about.<br/>
 An explanation on how the menu works.